webiny/Framework/src/Webiny/Component/Router/README.md

                 Callback: MyApp\Blog\index
 ```

-If a route is matched you will get an instance of MatchedRoute.
+If a route is matched you will get an instance of `MatchedRoute`.
 The `getCallback` method returns the value of callback
 parameter of the matched route.
 The second method `getParams` returns the values of the parameters defined in the `Path` section.

 By registering a default `Router` configuration, `Router` will automatically set the defined routes and cache driver.